-Assessments (Standards 90-90A)
+Assessments (Standards 90- 90A)

-The university's students have been able to submit Welsh language assessments on English medium modules for several years and there have been robust procedures in place to facilitate this.
+The University's students have been able to submit Welsh language assessments on English medium modules for several years and there have been robust procedures in place to facilitate this.
 These include appointing a Welsh medium tutor within the same department to mark the work and if this is not possible the assessment will be translated into English before being marked.
 The translation unit is very familiar with translating academic assessments.
-English medium exam papers are also translated into Welsh so that students can sit the exam in Welsh if they wish.
+English medium exam papers are also translated into Welsh to allow students can sit the exam in Welsh if they wish.
+This is done in accordance with the requirements prescribed by the quality assurance agency.